kellerben/dudle/README.md

 3. The webserver needs the permission to write into the directory
 4. You need .mo files in order to use localisations.
    You have 2 possibilities:

-   1. Run this small script to fetch the files from the main server:
+    a.
+Run this small script to fetch the files from the main server:

       ```bash
       cd $DUDLE_INSTALLATION_PATH
       for i in locale/??; do
       	wget -O $i/dudle.mo https://dudle.inf.tu-dresden.de/locale/`basename $i`/dudle.mo
       done
       ```
-   2. Build them on your own.
+    b.
+Build them on your own.
 This requires gettext, libgettext-ruby-util, potool, and make to be installed.

       ```bash
       sudo aptitude install gettect libgettext-ruby-util potool make
       make
       ```
 5. In order to let access control work correctly, the webserver needs auth_digest support.
 It therefore may help to type:

    ```bash
    sudo a2enmod auth_digest
    ```
 6. In order to get atom-feed support you need ruby-ratom to be installed.
 E.g.:

    ```bash
    sudo aptitude install rubygems ruby-dev libxml2-dev zlib1g-dev
    sudo gem install ratom
    ```
 7. for RUBY 1.9 you need to add

    ```bash
    SetEnv RUBYLIB $DUDLE_INSTALLATION_PATH
    ```
    to your .htaccess
 8. to make titles with umlauts working you need to set the encoding e.g. by adding

    ```bash
    SetEnv RUBYOPT "-E UTF-8:UTF-8"
    ```
    to your .htaccess
 9. It might be the case, that you have to set some additional Variables in your .htaccess:

    	```bash
     SetEnv GIT_AUTHOR_NAME="http user"
     SetEnv GIT_AUTHOR_EMAIL=foo@example.org